-(7) This table describes an AQF level 9 program leading to the award of 80 unit Model C - Masters Degree (Coursework) under the Governance Rule.
+(15) This table describes an AQF level 9 program leading to the award of 80 unit Model C - Masters Degree (Coursework) under the Awards and Graduation Policy.

-Volume of Learning The volume of learning required for a Model C - Masters Degree (Coursework) program is typically one year, designed to achieve the specified learning outcomes.
+Volume of learning The volume of learning required for a Model C - Masters Degree (Coursework) program is typically one (1) year, designed to achieve the specified learning outcomes.
 Purpose The Model C - Masters Degree (Coursework) is a program of structured learning with some independent research and project work or practice-related learning.
 When this degree is offered to prepare graduates for a profession it may include a significant component of core courses at the level of the qualification, to ensure that professional requirements are satisfied.
-Maximum Time Maximum time to complete a Level 9 Masters Degree (Coursework) will be four years from the date of admission, calculated on the basis of (2N+2) (Clause 13), inclusive of periods of leave, exclusion or academic suspension.
+Maximum Time Maximum time to complete a Level 9 Masters Degree (Coursework) will be four (4) calendar years from date of admission, calculated on the basis of (2N+2) (Clause 20), inclusive of periods of leave, exclusion or academic suspension.
 Approved variations are included in Table A - Approved AQF Compliant Programs covered by this Schedule.
-Principles and Structure Graduates of a Model C - Masters Degree (Coursework) will have completed a program that: i) includes an appropriate volume of learning; ii) has been designed to ensure that the learning outcomes can be met; iii) requires the completion of at least 80 units at 6000 level; and iv) is structured to require the development of: a) research skills through the completion of independent research and/or capstone course courses and/or practice-related learning; and b) discipline specific knowledge through the completion of at least 50 units at the 6000 level.
+Principles and Structure Graduates of a Model C - Masters Degree (Coursework) will have completed a program that: i) includes an appropriate volume of learning (Clause 21); ii) has been designed to ensure that the learning outcomes can be met; iii) requires the completion of at least 80 units at 6000 level; and iv) is structured to require the development of: a) research skills through the completion of independent research and/or capstone course courses and/or practice-related learning; and b) discipline specific knowledge through the completion of at least 50 units coursework at the level of the qualification.
 Individual program requirements will be described in the program handbook.
 Admission and Selection Criteria The admission and selection criteria for each program will be determined by the College and approved by the Program and Course Approval Committee in accordance with the criteria listed below: PART A - Admission Criteria and Pathways College admission and selection criteria should specifically address the alternative pathways into the Model C - Masters Degree (Coursework) and maximise the credit that can be granted for formal and non-formal learning already undertaken.
 This may include pathways provided by approved nested programs and recognised prior learning.
 Without precluding the granting of individual credit, successful applicants to a Model C - Masters Degree (Coursework) will typically complete 1 year (or 80 units) following completion of an AQF level 8 Bachelor Honours Degree (same discipline).